 Supporting clients

-“However while some are taking practical steps to reduce their environmental impact, the reality is that brokers don’t have the resource or knowledge right now to build meaningful plans to reduce their carbon emissions.
+“However, while some are taking practical steps to reduce their environmental impact, the reality is that brokers don’t have the resources or knowledge right now to build meaningful plans to reduce their carbon emissions.
 Brokers are still feeling the effects of the pandemic, both on themselves and their clients, and achieving net zero is another big challenge for them.
-The research tells us brokers are calling out for support to understand how they can reduce their carbon emissions and that’s why we’re running broker training sessions to help them.”
+The research tells us brokers are calling out for support to understand how they can reduce their carbon emissions, and that’s why we’re running broker training sessions to help them.”

 * The research was commissioned by Ecclesiastical Insurance and conducted by FWD.
 251 interviews with insurance brokers basked in the UK were carried out between January and February 2022.
 FWD is an independent research agency and the only UK agency to have received approval from BIBA.